sycomix/Clover-Edition/README.md

 #### Datasets and retraining the AI
 ---------------

 I threw together a quick page of some tips [here](DATASETS.md).
 I plan to throw any links to interesting datasets or guides for training and finetuing the AI there.
+Please send me anything interesting.

 #### Community
 ------------------------